decidim/decidim/docs/services/maps.md

 ### Combining multiple service providers

 It is also possible to combine multiple service providers for the different categories of map services.
-For instance, if you want to host your own static maps and geocoding servers and use HERE Maps for the map tiles, use the following configuration:
+For instance, if you want to host use HERE Maps for the map tiles but host the other services yourself, use the following
+configuration:

 ```ruby
 # Map and Geocoder configuration